 When all else fails, you can always turn to a professional.
 They can have the ability to permanently shrink your shoes or make big shoes smaller by inserting padding.
 If you have shoes that are too big, they can become a hazard to wear and cause you to trip or walk awkwardly to make up for the extra space and create posture problems.

 If possible, always purchase shoes that are true to size.
-However, depending on where the shoes were made, the manufacturer and materials used, the sizing can vary for different shoes.
+However, depending on where the shoes were made, the manufacturer, and the materials used, the sizing can vary for different shoes.
 Always check the size chart and read reviews from consumers who have purchased the product for sizing advice.

 Conversely, don’t go the other route and purchase ones that are too small.
 You should be able to get one finger between the shoe and your heel for closed shoes.